MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-bcdr.md

 ### High availability

-- Perform regular drills to validate the high availability of your Azure Arc-enabled SQL Managed Instance, whether it is deleting the pod of a General Purpose instance or failing one of the replicas of a Business Critical instance.
+- Perform regular drills to validate the high availability of your Arc-enabled SQL MI, whether it is deleting the pod of a General Purpose instance or failing one of the replicas of a "Business Critical" instance.
-- Deploy a Business Critical SQL Managed Instance in a three replica configuration instead of a two replica configuration to achieve near-zero data loss.
+- Deploy a "Business Critical" SQL Managed Instance in a three replica configuration instead of a two replica configuration to achieve near-zero data loss.
-- Use load balancer as your service type when deploying Azure Arc-enabled SQL Managed Instance for better availability.
+- Use load balancer as your service type when deploying 'Arc-enabled SQL MI for better availability.
 - Review the [high availability limitations](/azure/azure-arc/data/managed-instance-high-availability#limitations) of the Azure Arc-enabled SQL Managed Instance.
 - Review the [supported availability modes](/sql/database-engine/availability-groups/windows/availability-modes-always-on-availability-groups) to decide on the right mode to use based on your high availability needs.
 - When deploying a Business Critical instance with multiple replicas, use one of the secondary replicas for read workloads.
 You need to use the [secondary service listener endpoint](/azure/azure-arc/data/managed-instance-high-availability#get-the-primary-and-secondary-endpoints-and-ag-status) in your application connection string to get redirected to the secondary replicas.